-In France, where the government approved in 2016 a law aiming to abolish the ‘prostitutional system’ by criminalizing clients and where helping and supporting sex workers can be easily framed as procuring or pandering, French and migrant sex workers have been excluded from the financial support measure put in place by the Macron government (St Denny 2020).
+In France, where the government approved in 2016 a law aiming to abolish the ‘prostitutional system’ by criminalizing clients and where helping and supporting sex workers can be easily framed as procuring or pandering, French and migrant sex workers have been excluded from the financial support measure put in place by the Macron government.

 In the US, where sex work is criminalized per se (except for a few counties in rural Nevada), all citizens under a certain income bracket are theoretically entitled to $1,200 COVID-19 relief checks.
-However, sex workers and anyone whose professional activities involve “prurient” content are ineligible for COVID-19-related financial support (Nolan Brown, 2020).
+However, sex workers are ineligible for COVID-19-related financial support.
 This means that all undocumented migrant sex workers and those US citizens who have not been able to file their taxes under different categories have no recourse to public funding.

 In most states of Australia, those where sex work is decriminalized (New South Wales and the Northern Territory) or regulated (Queensland, Australian Capital Territory and Victoria) sex workers who are citizens or hold permanent residency are entitled to apply for income support schemes.
 These provisions still exclude all migrant workers with temporary or no substantial visa and those eligible sex workers who are unable to prove income and loss of revenue and/or want to protect themselves and their families from stigma.

 The comparison between these four national contexts highlights the difference decriminalization makes when it comes to sex workers’ access to crucial rights, including COVID-19 related emergency funds.

 In countries where sex work is considered work, sex workers who are nationals or permanent visa holders have been included in the financial assistance available to other members of society, while this has not been possible where sex work is criminalized.
 Yet, irregular, undocumented or temporary visa holding migrant sex workers are excluded from support measures in all sites.